 - Sendirian Berhad (Sdn.
 Bhd.)

-- it is the process of establishing a business as a legal entity, distinguishing the company’s assets and revenue from that of its owners and investors
+- it establishes a business as a legal entity, distinguishing the company’s assets from that of its owners

 - it shields the owner/founder’s personal assets from being seized to settle company debt

-- it requires a set of documents called the “articles of incorporation” containing key company information
+- it requires a set of documents called the company constitution containing key company information

 - a company may be digitally incorporated via Suruhanjaya Syarikat Malaysia’s MyCoID 2016 online portal

-- there is an incorporation fee of RM1000 for companies limited by shares and RM 3000 for companies limited by guarantee
+- there is a fee of RM1000 for companies limited by shares and RM 3000 for companies limited by guarantee

 - unfamiliarity from business owners can lead to a significant amount of wasted time

-- through our knowledgeable team, MISHU would like to assist you with simplifying every step of the incorporation process
+- MISHU would like to assist you with simplifying every step of the incorporation process

 Further advantages of incorporation are presented below, but the key reason many entrepreneurs including SME owners incorporate their businesses is to protect their personal assets from liabilities incurred by the company.